MODERN SLAVERY POLICY

 • Keystream Group solely operate in the UK, as such we believe we operate in a “low risk” location for Modern Slavery.

 • We ensure strict compliance checks are carried out for all workers supplied or managed by us.
-We verify the identity of each temporary worker and verify the worker’s right to work.
+We verify the identity of each temporary worker, verify the worker’s right to work, obtain proof of address and ensure this matches the name and address of their bank account.

-• In order to ensure that our suppliers are compliant, we have an umbrella company PSL which we regularly review and audit before recommending to our candidates.
+• To ensure our suppliers are compliant, we have an umbrella company PSL which we regularly review and audit before recommending to our candidates.

-• We reserve the right to conduct spot-checks of the businesses who supply us, in order to investigate any complaints.
+• We reserve the right to conduct spot-checks of the businesses who supply us, to investigate any complaints.

-• We have a long standing relationship with the large majority of our supply base.
+• We have a long standing relationship with the majority of our supply chain.
 We continue to see and speak to our main suppliers regularly to maintain and grow these relationships.
 We undertake due diligence when considering taking on new suppliers and regularly review our existing suppliers.

-• We are active members of our UK trade body – Recruitment & Employment Confederation (REC) and ensure all our policies and procedures meet or exceed their levels.
+• We are active members of our UK trade body – Recruitment & Employment Confederation (REC) and ensure all our policies and procedures meet or exceed their membership requirements.

-Keystream Group have a whistleblowing policy in place that is intended to provide a process for and protection to employees and staff who wish to raise genuine concerns regarding, amongst other things, our business practices.
-Keystream Group expects its staff to report concerns of non-compliance, no matter how trivial, in line with the established policies and procedures.
+Keystream Group have a whistleblowing policy in place intended to provide a process for and protection to employees and candidates who wish to raise genuine concerns regarding, amongst other things, our business practices.
+Keystream Group expects its employees to report concerns of non-compliance, no matter how trivial, in line with the established policies and procedures.

-Whilst as an Organisation we believe we are in a low risk environment, during 2021 we will implement further staff training to ensure all staff are fully aware of the Modern Slavery Act 2015 and both their personal and the organisation’s responsibilities under the act.
-This will include areas such as:
+While we believe we are in a low risk environment, during 2023 we will implement further training to ensure employees are fully aware of the Modern Slavery Act 2015 and both their personal and the organisation’s responsibilities under the act.
+This training will include:

 • How to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available.